drfloob/TidyWearableData/README.md

 ## Scripts

 `run_analysis.R` performs all of the data manipulations and generates the resulting datasets.
+It will download and unzip the data on its own, if necessary.

 `tests.R` performs a few sanity checks on the intermediate datasets.